Transparency-2025/The-Freedom-Card-Program/README.md

 # The Freedom Card Program

+- README - Overview Document
+- STUDENT_COMMMITMENT_CHARTER - student contract to receive funding as lessons continue and progress.
+- SPONSORSHIP_PITCH_LETTER - to be sent to major local employers for support, opting-in and funding

 Documentation of the initiative to support economic mobility and employment in West Cork.

 Given the geography of the Beara Peninsula, holding a driver’s license is not just a convenience; it is an essential tool for economic mobility and employment.